StrongMind/culture/recruit/ux-engineer.md

 Create a GitHub repository for this project.

 Email recruiter@strongmind.com links to your GitHub repository and any hosted prototype (if you choose to host it) with the subject “UI/UX Designer Candidate - Your Name."
+Make sure your Figma files have the correct permissions set so our team can view your files!

-## User Stories:
+## User Stories

 **1. Manage Toppings UI:**